anrieff/trinity/README.md

 trinity
 =======

-Simple raytracer in C++11 for the FMI raytracing course
+Simple raytracer in C++11 for the FMI raytracing course.
+The course site is http://raytracing-bg.net/